MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/cloud-ingest-edge-volume-configuration.md

 1. Change directories into the `/data` mount path as specified from your `deploymentExample.yaml`.

-1. You should see a directory with the name you specified as your `path` in Step 2 of the [Attach sub-volume to Edge Volume](#attach-sub-volume-to-edge-volume) section.
+1. You should see a directory with the name you specified as your `path` in Step 2 of the [Attach subvolume to Edge Volume](#attach-subvolume-to-edge-volume) section.
 Change directories into `/YOUR_PATH_NAME_HERE`, replacing the `YOUR_PATH_NAME_HERE` value with your details.

 1. As an example, create a file named `file1.txt` and write to it using `echo "Hello World" > file1.txt`.

-1. In the Azure portal, navigate to your storage account and find the container specified from Step 2 of [Attach sub-volume to Edge Volume](#attach-sub-volume-to-edge-volume).
+1. In the Azure portal, navigate to your storage account and find the container specified from Step 2 of [Attach subvolume to Edge Volume](#attach-subvolume-to-edge-volume).
 When you select your container, you should find `file1.txt` populated within the container.
-If the file hasn't yet appeared, wait approximately 1 minute; Edge Volumes waits a minute before uploading.
+If the file hasn't appeared yet, wait approximately 1 minute; Edge Volumes waits a minute before uploading.

 ## Next steps